 Social Security is a government program that pays American workers not only retirement benefits, but also benefits associated with disabilities.
 These benefits are paid in installments that are received throughout the tax year and are typically used by the disabled for living expenses.

 If you are disabled and receive benefits from Social Security, you may not need to file a tax return.
-It is not completely necessary to file a return if you do not have any sources of taxable income.
+However, it is not completely necessary to file a return if you do not have any sources of taxable income.
 But the chances are good that you will have some reason to file a tax return no matter what.

-If you sold your home, bought a home, made excess contributions to a retirement fund or are entitled to an earned income tax credit, you have to file a tax return.
+If you sold your home, made excess contributions to a retirement fund or are entitled to an earned income tax credit, you have to file a tax return.
 The reasons are so varied you should consider filing a tax return even without taxable income and carefully explore your financial situation in the past year before making any further decisions.

 Filing for Tax Exemptions